Celtic settlement of Southeast Europe: Attack on Delphi

 Brennus pushed on to Delphi, where he was defeated and forced to retreat, after which he died of wounds sustained in the battle.
 His army fell back to the river Spercheios, where it was routed by the Thessalians and Malians.

-Both historians who relate the attack on Delphi, Pausanias and Junianus Justinus, say that the Gauls were defeated and driven off.
+Both historians who relate the attack on Delphi (then member of the Aetolian League), Pausanias and Junianus Justinus, say that the Gauls were defeated and driven off.
 They were overtaken by a violent thunderstorm, which made it impossible to manoeuvre or even hear their orders.
 The night that followed was frosty, and in the morning the Greeks attacked them from both sides.
 Brennus was wounded and the Gauls fell back, killing those of their own wounded who were unable to retreat.
 That night, a panic fell on the camp, as the Gauls divided into factions and fought amongst themselves.
 They were joined by Acichorius and the rest of the army, but the Greeks forced them into a full-scale retreat.
 Brennus took his own life by drinking neat wine according to Pausanias, or by stabbing himself according to Justinus.
 Pressed by the Aetolians, the Gauls fell back to the Spercheios, where the waiting Thessalians and Malians destroyed them.